genestack/user-tutorials/user-guide/source/guide/pipelines.rst

    (default: 20)
 10. **Minimum all-samples read depth for a variant** is a minimum number of reads covering position. (default: 1)
-11. **Chromosome to analyse** option allows you to choose specific chromosomes to analyse. (default: All)
+11. The **Chromosome to analyse** option allows you to choose specific chromosomes to analyse. (default: All)
-12. **“Key to merge samples** is a metainfo key you need to specify in order you would like to merge the samples.
+12. **Key to merge samples** is a metainfo key you need to specify in order you would like to merge the samples.
 This option can be useful for merging technical replicates.